-Although it has been around for several years, Apple's Siri (digital assistant) still experiences failures since it often fails to respond correctly to basic .
-But earlier this month he reportedly rose to the occasion when a four-year-old boy was forced to call for help in an emergency.crab
+Although it has been there for several years, Apple's Siri (digital assistant) is still experiencing failures, many times failing to properly respond to basic commands.
+Earlier this month, he reportedly stood at the height of circumstances when a four-year-old boy was forced to seek help in an emergency.

 The young Roman, resident of the Kenley area of Croydon, United Kingdom, found his mother on the floor on March 7.
 He tried to wake her up but failed.
 She then found her iPhone, pressed her thumb on the home button, and asked Siri's digital assistant for help.